2010 Western Australian storms: Storm timeline

 During the warmer summer months, low-level surface troughs normally cross over the west coast of Australia, which often leads to isolated thunderstorm development in inland Western Australia, only occasionally reaching the coast (such as on 20 December 2009, when a storm developed south of Perth and gave the city of Mandurah 2.8 mm of rain for the month).
-However, on 21 and 22 March 2010, high surface dew points and temperatures combined with a low to the west of WA caused rare northerly winds to occur.
+However, on 21 and 22 March 2010, high surface dew points and temperatures combined with a low to the west of Western Australia to cause rare northerly winds to occur.
 This meant any storms that formed would be pushed southwards instead of the normal easterly pattern.